lmorchard/blog.lmorchard.com/posts/2022-04-28-finleys-overtime/index.md

 "Some of us are assholes."

-Charley laughed again.
+Xe laughed again.
 "Have you thought about what you're going to do after they make you turn out the lights?"

 "Maybe I'll take a vacation."